 2. Retirement: This is what you will get in cash at a later date.
 NEC uses the amount "allocated" to you for a time, but then returns this amount to members in the form of "retirements," which are actual "cash back" dollars to you.

 Per cooperative bylaws, your locally elected Board of Directors determines the amount of retirement (cash back) each year, based on the financial condition of the cooperative and other considerations.
 These payments are usually made in December in the form of checks or bill credits.

 Are my capital credits taxable?

 For individuals, capital credits are generally not taxable.
 We suggest you seek the advice of a tax professional for any specific questions.

-What should a member do if he or she moves from our service area?
+What should you do if you move from our service area?

-The member should inform our office of any changes in his or her mailing address.
+You should inform our office of any changes in mailing address.
 It is a member's responsibility to make sure the cooperative has up-to-date address information at all times.
 Each year, hundreds of refund checks are returned to the cooperative with invalid addresses.
 NEC can be contacted by phone, fax, or email to update an address.

 Eventually, if NEC cannot return the funds to the member, NEC must give these "escheated" capital credits to the state comptroller.

 What happens in case of a deceased member?